 Some people may wonder, why is Machu Picchu famous?
 What makes Machu Picchu a wonder of the world?
 We already learned about the impressive stonework, its location, and that you can’t live there.
 As a matter of fact, many sites across Peru have these same qualities, but what makes Machu Picchu even more spectacular is its perfect condition.
 Since the Spanish never found it, it remained nearly perfectly preserved.
 Today you can visit Machu Picchu and see what it may have looked like centuries ago when the Incas still lived there.

 Machu Picchu Q&A

 Check out this Q&A video with one of our top guides, Fabricio Ortiz, that answers questions sent from students in Rome, Italy.

 Visit with your family!

 Now that you know all these fun Machu Picchu facts, you can plan your Machu Picchu tour!
 Travel to Peru to see the ancient wonder and experience all the things to do near Machu Picchu.
 Add a side trip to Cusco or a short stay in the Sacred Valley.
-Customize your trip here.
+Contact us to customize your trip.
 Regardless of what you decide to do, remember your fun facts about Machu Picchu, for kids of all ages, are here to help you learn!